 The Art of Piano Refinishing

-When you restore or repair the beautiful woods and graceful lines of a grand piano cabinet, shouldn’t you have a finish on the outside that echoes the quality and grandeur that lies on the inside of your instrument?
+When you restore or repair the beautiful woods and graceful lines of a grand piano cabinet, shouldn’t you have a finish on the exterior that echoes the quality and grandeur that lies on the interior of your instrument?
 Over time a piano’s finish can slowly wear away and degrade.
 Eventually, a piano’s cabinet may become damaged and chips and scratches will mar the finish.
-Refinishing a piano refreshes the look and gives your prized instrument a ‘like new’ look and feel.
-When evaluating piano refinishing there are two principal methods to consider:
+Refinishing a piano refreshes the look and gives your prized instrument a like new look and feel.
+The most popular material used in historic piano refinishing is nitrocellulose lacquer.
+When evaluating lacquer piano refinishing there are two principal methods to consider, those being sprayed-only and hand rubbed.

 Both of these piano refinishing options are commonly utilized in the industry, so what makes them different?